Little Italy

 Little Italy is the catch-all name for an ethnic enclave populated primarily by Italians or people of Italian ancestry, usually in an urban neighborhood.
 The concept of "Little Italy" holds many different aspects of the Italian culture.
 There are shops selling Italian goods as well as Italian restaurants lining the streets.
 A "Little Italy" strives essentially to have a version of the country of Italy placed in the middle of a large non-Italian city.
 This sort of enclave is often the result of periods of Italian immigration, during which people of the same culture settled or were ostracized and segregated together in certain areas.
 As cities modernized and grew, these areas became known for their ethnic associations, and ethnic neighborhoods like "Little Italy" blossomed, becoming the areas they are today.

+Etymology

+Before the popularization of the name "Little Italy", Italian ethnic enclaves were most often referred to in English as the “Italian colony”.
+The term "Little Italy" was coined in the mid-1880s, and its oldest recorded use was by The New York Times in 1886, in reference to the Italian ethnic enclave that had developed on the Lower East Side of Manhattan.
+The name "Little Italy" is modeled after "Little Germany" (Kleindeutschland), a historic German ethnic enclave in Manhattan that predated the newly emerging Italian one located nearby.
+Only after 1900 did "Little Italy" replace "Italian colony" as the most frequently used label for immigrant Italian ethnic enclaves.